xddyp/cannabismd/README.md

 # CannabisMD(Demo)

-CannabimsMD is a web application for patients to submit intake forms and doctor to manage medical records built with React and Firestore as database.
+CannabisMD is a web application for patients to submit intake forms and doctors to manage medical records built with React and Firestore as database.

 # Demo